sinfocol/ctfs/writeups/2017/defcon-qualifiers/crackme-2000/README.md

   40f5a8:	0f 85 c5 07 00 00    	jne    40fd73 <_start@@Base+0x2703>
 ```

-The command for this problem is:
+The command for this problem was:

 ```
 objdump -M intel -d $file |